MaciasCarlos/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>

-This lab consists of a walk through on how to create an Active Directory home lab Enviroment using Oracle Virtual Box.
-Configuring and running the lab will help to understand active directory and windows networking.
+  This lab consists of a walkthough on how to create an Active Directory Home Lab Enviroment using Oracle Virtual Box.
+Configuring and running the lab will help to understand automated provision, maintaining and deprovisioning of user accounts by using PowerShell.
+The lab also shows the setting up of a Remote Access Server (RAS) to support NAT/PAT.
+Furthermore, there will be implementation and maintenance of Windows DNS and DHCP.
 <br />